 Trail and road conditions are monitored by the GDTA but much of the information on trail conditions is crowd-sourced and depends on your contributions.
 Please use the Trail Conditions Update Form below to report trail conditions.
 And check the National and Provincial Park websites for their latest information.

-- The trail from Sage Pass (a17) to Scarpe Pass (a24) was cleared and blazed in August 2014 and is in good shape.
-From Scarpe Pass, the trail disappears up to La Coulotte Ridge and the hiking becomes significantly more difficult until you reach the ATV track (a27) heading down to the West Castle Road.
+- From Scarpe Pass (a24), the trail disappears up to La Coulotte Ridge and the hiking becomes significantly more difficult until you reach the ATV track (a27) heading down to the West Castle Road.

 - The Aldridge Creek Trail between Fording River Pass (b31) and the Kananaskis Power Line Road (b32) was cleared and restored in July 2015.